ma-armenta/LinearRegression_Stackoverflow/README.md

 <img src="images/sklearn.png" width=200><img src="images/equals_PNG2.png" width=70><img src="images/sphx_glr_plot_ols_001.png" width=200>

-If one is familiar with the concept of linear regreation.
-The libraries used are pandas, dask, numpy, sklearn and matplotlib.
+Libraries used:
+- pandas
+- dask
+- numpy
+- sklearn
+- matplotlib

 This exercise will walk you through a clean and simple implementation of a linear regreation to predict some values for next year of stackoverflow survey answers.
 All data is included as `.csv` files, as well as the code step by step, with annotations and comments.